Compliance Snapshot

 Why our 2-40 course is built for exam readiness

-Our final exam uses the official published Pearson VUE structure for this license type: 95 questions, 120 minutes, and a computer-based exam flow with one-question-at-a-time practice, review controls, and timed pacing.
+Our course final uses 85 scored questions in 120 minutes, with a computer-based exam flow, one-question-at-a-time practice, review controls, and timed pacing.

-Item selection is randomized from a bank of 220 questions aligned to the official 2026 Pearson VUE content outline.
+Item selection is randomized from a 3,035-question independently authored practice bank aligned to the published 2026 Pearson VUE content outline.
 Every option position (A, B, C, D) is independently shuffled per attempt, so students study for mastery instead of memorizing answer positions.

 Every question carries a Florida Statute / FAC reference, the Pearson VUE outline section it tests, and a written explanation with distractor rationales.
 After-action review is built into every practice attempt.